What is Domain?

-A domain is usually composed of three parts: in www.Pioneermarketeer.com, the three double vouchers ( www ), the name of the organization (Pioneer marketed) and the type of organization (com).
+A domain is usually composed of three parts: www.Pioneermarketeer.com, the three double vouchers ( www ), the name of the organization (Pioneer marketed), and the type of organization (com).

 The most common types of organization are.COM, NET, MIL, and.ORG, which refer to commercial, network, military, and organization (formerly non-profit, although now anyone can register a .org domain).

 Since the Internet is based on IP addresses, and not domain names, each web server requires a domain name server (DNS) to translate domain names into IP addresses.
 Each domain has a primary and a secondary domain name server.